 Holistic assessment has been touted as an excellent way to improve diversity and build stronger classrooms based on fit, soft skills, and intent, rather than past performance on standardized tests.
-However, many schools are hesitant to talk in much detail about how they conduct their holistic admissions process.
+However, many admissions teams are hesitant to talk in much detail about how they conduct their holistic admissions process.

 Some schools are reluctant to share the details of their process because they believe it gives them a competitive edge over other similar programs.
-Other schools are nervous to show the world how ad-hoc their reviewing actually is for fear of legal penalties.
-The result is a great deal of uncertainty, both for schools who want to adopt an effective holistic review process and for the applicants who just want to get in.
+Other schools are nervous to show the world how ad-hoc their review process is for fear of legal penalties.
+The result is uncertainty, both for schools who want to adopt an effective holistic review process and for the applicants who just want to get in.

-In our search for answers, we looked to UC Berkeley’s Haas School of Business.
-Berkeley is renowned for being a pioneer in holistic admissions, and has been iterating and improving their assessment process for decades to ensure they are attracting the best fit students for their programs.
+In our search for answers, we turned to UC Berkeley’s Haas School of Business.
+Berkeley is renowned for being a pioneer in holistic admissions and has been iterating and improving their assessment process for decades to ensure they are attracting the best fit students for their programs.

 “Holistic admissions means that we look at a variety of factors that give us a comprehensive view of an applicant and how they fit with the culture of Haas, and their potential to succeed in our programs,” said Marjorie DeGraca, the Assistant Dean of Admissions at the EMBA and part-time admissions office.
 “This requires an extensive review of each applicant, but it is worth the extra effort to ensure we have the right person at our school and in our programs.”